 Difficult calls to save at-risk B2B customers – how to make them easier

 This post was inspired by a recent discussion on The Sales Blog about how it’s easy to do the enjoyable things.
 Of course!
-But some things that improve sales results can be more difficult to do.
+But some things that are more difficult to do can improve sales results.
 We need to do those things too.
-Such as resolving tough customer problems, hard as that is to do.
+Such as resolving tough customer problems, hard as that is.

 Because problems with a customer don’t go away, unless the customer goes away.

-The Sales Blog article talks about salespeople enjoying taking customers to ballgames.
-However, sales analytics that we’ve done for Fortune 500 sales teams found this surprising result:
+The Sales Blog post talks about salespeople enjoying taking customers to ballgames.
+However, sales analytics that we’ve done for Fortune 500 sales teams found a surprising result … and no unfortunately the result isn’t that “your team” was more likely to win because you were there …

 When treated as a defensive strategy to keep a failing account, we found that this socializing approach can backfire.